Tuurlijk/docker-local/Readme.md

 * *.xdebug.local
 * *.debug.local
 * *.xdbg.local
+* *.mail.local
+* *.logs.local

 This makes is possible to visit `prefix.dev.local` securely.
 If you want to use the blackfire php backend, you can visit `prefix.blackfire.local` or `prefix.bf.local`.

-You can regenerate the authority and certificates using `.docker/bin/generateCertificate.sh`.
+You can regenerate your own custom authority and certificates using `.docker/bin/generateCertificate.sh`.
 The configuration files are in `.docker/web/sslConfig`.
+If you want to add a wildcard domain to the SAN list, run `.docker/bin/reGenerateCertificate.sh`.

 ## Known Issues
 * Sometimes the var and Web directories get created with owner and group root.
 This breaks the installation.